biancamika/digital-garden-template/_notes/1. Resource Notes/Design Justice (Book).md

 modified: 2021-07-09T16:43:32+08:00
 ---
 ## Reboot Summary
-- Design justice also focuses on the design of systems
+- Design justice also focuses on the ==design of systems==
 - Design justice rethinks design processes, centers people who are normally marginalized by design, and uses collaborative, creative practices to address the deepest challenges our communities face.

 **Design Education**
-- Rather than teaching rules, design education should prompt students to investigate where problems stem from and how to solve them inclusively
+- Rather than teaching rules, design education should prompt students to ==investigate== where problems stem from and how to ==solve== them inclusively
 - radical educator Paulo Freire
 - Freire writes, “the goal of education is to transform oppressed individuals into subjects who engage in collective action to transform their conditions of oppression.”
-- education lives within a system of domination and liberation; each participant should think, question, and act to identify the causes of the problems within that system.
+- ==education lives within a system of domination and liberation==; each participant should think, question, and act to identify the causes of the problems within that system.
 - Designers should keep the following principles in mind: change emerges over time from a collaborative process, rather than appearing out of thin air at the end; we should facilitate change without presuming to be the expert; everyone in the design process should share their perspectives; and most importantly, we should finding out what’s already working and uplift those systems.

 **On Learning and Building**